 You can be creative, even if money is tight.
 If you feel the need to bring something to your friend, you can bake it.
 Make cookies, organise dinners, write poems.
 Give your cousins vouchers of your time – for babysitting or to help them move house.
 It’s about being there for your friends and family.

-- Seriously, just make it about kids.
+4. Seriously, just make it about the kids

 Commercialism aside, Christmas is a magical time, especially for kids.
 If you have big family gatherings you may simply choose to chip in for Christmas lunch and then just invest in presents for kids.